tawneeh/LocalBiz.Solution/README.md

 * Or clone the repository

 AppSettings
 * This project requires an AppSettings file.
-Create your `appsettings.json` file in the API project directory `APILocalBiz`.
+Create your `appsettings.json` file in the API project directory `APILocalBiz`
 * Format your `appsettings.json` file as follows, including your unique password that was created at MySqlWorkbench installation:
 ```
 {